cncf/tag-security/governance/roles.md

   1. The nomination is communicated via a pull request annotating the list of members in the [SIG README](/README.md) with a link to the issue tracking the stream of work.
   The nomination is typically open for a week (but may be shorter with LGTM of at least two Chairs).
-  1. Members are encouraged to review the tracking issue and work together to ensure that the Team Lead is set up for success or suggest alternatives.
+  1. Members are encouraged to review any existing, relevant issues and work together to ensure the Team Lead is set up for success or suggest alternatives.
+  1. A sub-directory with a README is created with details on how to get involved.
+  1. Team Leads will be given the OWNER role of the directory or sub-directory for their team's activities in order to empower merge/approve.

 ## TOC liaison